anoma/juvix/docs/README.md

     ty -> throwError $ Error ExpectedPiType ty (App f x)
 ```

+In the rules above, we have the lemma:

+- $1 \cdot \Gamma \vdash x :^1 M$ entails that $\rho \cdot \Gamma \vdash x
+:^\rho M$ for any usage $\rho$.

-## Tensor type elimination
+## Tensor type

+**Elimination rule**

-In QTT, there is no $\Sigma$-types but instead tensor product types.
+In Atkey's QTT, there is no $\Sigma$-types but instead tensor product types.
+As
-As with any other elimination rule, we synthetise the type in the principal judgement,
+with any other elimination rule, in the principal judgement, we synthetise a
-which it is the first premise.
-In our case, the first premise is the fact that $M$ is a tensor product type.
-Then, the types $A$ and $B$ are known facts.
+type.
+In our case, the principal judgemente shows up in the first premise, which
+is the fact that $M$ is a tensor product type.
+If we infer that, the types $A$
+and $B$ become known facts.

-TODO: use notebook page
+TODO: use notebooks write up

 $$\begin{gathered}
 \rule{TensorElim{\Rightarrow}}{